syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/skeleton/EJ2_ASP.NETCORE/getting-started.md

 ---
 layout: post
-title: Getting Started with ##Platform_Name## Floating Action Button Control
+title: Getting Started with ##Platform_Name## Skeleton Control | Syncfusion
-description: Checkout and learn about getting started with ##Platform_Name## Floating Action Button control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about getting started with ##Platform_Name## Skeleton control of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
 control: Getting Started
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Getting Started with ASP.NET Core Floating Action Button Control
+# Getting Started with ASP.NET Core Skeleton Control

-This section briefly explains about how to include [ASP.NET Core Floating Action Button] control in your ASP.NET Core application using Visual Studio.
+This section briefly explains about how to include `ASP.NET Core Skeleton` control in your ASP.NET Core application using Visual Studio.

 ## Prerequisites